Khant-haythi/ArtisanCS50/README.md

 - Jinja2 3.1.2
 ## What can we Do? :monocle_face:
 For Register User:
--Can read Blog Post from other users
+- Can read Blog Post from other users :heavy_check_mark:
-* Can create their own Posts
++ Can create their own Posts :heavy_check_mark:
-+ Can Edit their post if they want to make changes or add something
++ Can Edit their post if they want to make changes or add something :heavy_check_mark:
-+ Can delete their post if they don't want
++ Can delete their post if they don't want :heavy_check_mark:

 For Unregister User:
-- Can read Blog Post by other users
+- Can read Blog Post by other users :heavy_check_mark:

 ## Installation
 If you are familiar with Github, you can download this project from git clone.